Algoteers/client-certificate-auth/README.md

 var https = require('https');
 var clientCertificateAuth = require('client-certificate-auth');

+async function getOptions () {
-var opts = {
+  return {
     // Server SSL private key and certificate
     key: fs.readFileSync('server.key'),
     cert: fs.readFileSync('server.pem'),
     // issuer/CA certificate against which the client certificate will be
     // validated.
 A certificate that is not signed by a provided CA will be
     // rejected at the protocol layer.
     ca: fs.readFileSync('cacert.pem'),
-  // request a certificate, but don't necessarily reject connections from
+    // request a certificate, and *do* reject connections from
     // clients providing an untrusted or no certificate.
-This lets us protect only
-  // certain routes, or send a helpful error message to unauthenticated clients.
     requestCert: true,
-  rejectUnauthorized: false
+    rejectUnauthorized: true
+  }
 };

 var app = express();

 // add clientCertificateAuth to the middleware stack, passing it a callback
-// which will do further examination of the provided certificate. app.use(clientCertificateAuth(checkAuth));
+// which will do further examination of the provided certificate. app.use(clientCertificateAuth(getOptions, checkAuth));
 app.use(app.router);
 app.use(function(err, req, res, next) { console.log(err); next(); });